mohammad87115/ordak-farmer/README.md

 npm i
 ```
-After Installing Node Modules You soulf fill `tokens.txt` and `config.json` by following this commands:
+After Installing Node Modules You should fill `tokens.txt` and `config.json` by following this commands:
 ```
 nano tokens.txt